Q&A with Scott Helstrom – Gamers Garage General Manager

 The Cohn Restaurant Group is a family-owned and operated company based in San Diego, California, and has been in business for over 33 years.
 Through that time, the company has grown and continued to open award-winning restaurants and bars.
 We currently have 27 restaurants in operation around San Diego, Southern California, and Hawaii, with several more in the development and construction stages.

 About Scott Helstrom Gamers Garage General Manager – I am responsible for all gaming, amusements, vending, and ATM machines across our group.
 My role has grown with the company starting as the arcade manager for the Corvette Diner.
 As we have grown as a company and added games and amusements to more properties, so has my role.

 About the Decision Making Process to work with Betson.

 How did you hear about us?

-Back when we relocated the Corvette Diner to Liberty Station, the decision was made to add an arcade to the restaurant.
-Betson was one of the companies we reached out to for an opening game list bid.
+When we relocated the Corvette Diner to Liberty Station, we decided to add an arcade to the restaurant.
+Betson was one of the companies we contacted for an opening game list bid.

-What challenges were you facing to make you look for alternatives to your current business model?
+What challenges did you face to make you look for alternatives to your current business model?

-At the time we got into gaming and amusements it was simply a matter of having an empty space and deciding that games would be a good way to fill it.
+When we got into gaming and amusements, it was simply a matter of having an empty space and deciding that games would be a good way to fill it.
 Now things have changed.
-As costs of product and labor continue to rise, we are looking at additional revenue streams to help offset those costs.
+As costs of products and labor continue to rise, we are looking at additional revenue streams to help offset those costs.

-What we love about games and amusements is their low overhead cost and generally good return on investment.
-Because of this we have been adding arcade games to most of our new properties as we are building them out.
+We love games and amusements’ low overhead cost and generally a good return on investment.
+Because of this, we have been adding arcade games to most of our new properties as we are building them out.